Practical information about Cali, Colombia

 Where to stay in Cali, Colombia?

-The nicest neighborhoods + tips
+The best neighborhoods + tips

 There are over 200 barrios and the hotels and hostels are scattered in a number of safe neighborhoods.
 The difference between the rich and poor neighborhoods is huge.
 Partly because of this, it is important to orient yourself well when booking a hotel.